The Melt Assay SALSA MC002 SMA Newborn Screen is an in vitro diagnostic (IVD)1

 (63°C) and/or SMN2

 (56°C) specific melt peak and an absent or low signal for the Q (quantity)-fragment specific melt peak (49°C) indicates successful assay performance and the use of sufficient sample DNA.
-The assay uses a crude DNA extract prepared from a 1.5 mm or 3.2 mm punch of a DBS card or purified DNA from peripheral blood.
-More information on the assay can be found in Appendix 2: SALSA MC002 SMA Newborn Screen in the instructions for use.
+The assay can be performed on a crude DNA extract prepared from a 1.5 mm or 3.2 mm punch of a DBS card or purified DNA from peripheral blood.
+More information on the assay can be found in Appendix 2: SALSA MC002 SMA Newborn Screen.

 Figure 1.
 Summary of assay steps.
 (A) The exon 7 regions of SMN1 and SMN2 are amplified with a single set of primers, with one primer in excess.
 (B) A fluorescently-labelled probe binds to the amplicons.
-(C) The resulting melt curve indicates SMN1 and SMN2 sequence presence and DNA quantity.
+(C) The resulting melt curve indicates SNM1 and SMN2 sequence presence and if there was sufficient DNA used.